Shweta2024/Shweta2024/README.md

 ### ➤ MICROSOFT ENGAGE 2022 | Mentee
 **May 2022** | **Remote** | [**LINK**](https://github.com/Shweta2024/cars-engage-2022)
-- Developed a web application that the Automotive Industry could use to harness data to make informed decisions. .
+- Developed a web application that the Automotive Industry could use to harness data to make informed decisions.
-- Demonstrated the use of Data Analytics in identifying: Customer segments,Most popular car specification combinations (engine type,fuel, mileage, etc).
+- Demonstrated the use of Data Analytics in identifying: Customer segments, Most popular car specification combinations (engine type, fuel, mileage, etc).

 ### ➤ GIRLSCRIPT SUMMER OF CODE | Contributor
 **March 2022- May 2022** | **Remote** | [**Link**](https://drive.google.com/file/d/1L-vgukRAtF-hl2SRc9lUBDNZep5X5m0y/view)
-- My Rank :- 99/875
+- My Rank:- 99/875
-- Total Accepted Pull Requests : 10
+- Total Accepted Pull Requests: 10
-- Total Points : 220
+- Total Points: 220

-1. Medi-care : In this project I used the Wisconsin Breast Cancer Dataset and predicted if a person is having Breast Cancer.I did Exploratory Data Analysis followed by splitting the dataset into test and train and then implementing the two models: Logistic Regression and Decision Tree Classifier.
+1. Medi-care: In this project, I used the Wisconsin Breast Cancer Dataset and predicted if a person is having Breast Cancer.I did Exploratory Data Analysis followed by splitting the dataset into test and train and then implementing the two models: Logistic Regression and Decision Tree Classifier.

-2. LearnCPP : In this project I have added solutions to some of the famous problems of Dynamic Programming and Trees Data Structure.The aim of this project was to provide one step solution for c++ beginners and cp enthusiasts.
+2. LearnCPP: In this project, I have added solutions to some of the famous problems of Dynamic Programming and Trees Data Structure.The aim of this project was to provide one step solution for C++ beginners and cp enthusiasts.

  <br>